Iceberg Wedge with Blue Cheese Dressing

 My predictable hubby orders two salads when we’re dining out, a Caesar or Iceberg Wedge Salad with Blue Cheese Dressing.
 Both are easy to make at home!

 Iceberg lettuce often gets a bad rap.
-Some think it’s bland, but I adore its cool crispness and it’s perfect for this classic Iceberg Lettuce Salad recipe.
+Some think it’s bland, but I adore its cool crispness and it’s perfect for this classic Wedge Salad Recipe.

 I find it remarkable that my picky husband likes blue cheese.
 He turns his nose at mushrooms, cucumbers, pineapple, mint, nuts and so many of my other favorite ingredients.
 I was shocked when I first made this wedge salad, he practically licked his plate!

-You might also enjoy this Spinach Strawberry Salad with Blue Cheese.
+You might also enjoy my Spinach Strawberry Salad with Blue Cheese.
 It’s perfect for spring and summer dining when you can find juicy, flavorful strawberries!

 Frequently Asked Questions